bryanvictor/BibWrangleR/README.md

 `title`  Title of the article.
 Based on the _TI_ fields from all three databases.  (s)

 `author` Names of authors for each article.
-Note that author names are in different formats due to formatting differences across database services.  (s+)

-* Known Issues:  Author names need further processing for subsequent analyses.
-Unique author counts should not be conducted until formatting of names is standardized.
+Note that author names are in different formats due to formatting differences across database services.
+Author names need further processing for subsequent analyses.
+Unique author counts should not be conducted until formatting of names is standardized.  (s+)

 `journal`  Title of journal.
 Every article has only one corresponding title.
 Titles were derived from the _SO_ fields of _PI_, and `JN` from SSA and SWA.  (s)